devisis/myrag/README.md

 - Have a pending orders tab in the front end.
 - Have testimonials on the homepage.
-- Impliment reviews and product rating.
+- implement reviews and product rating.
 - Make filters for durag features.
 - Allow custom message for durag.
 - Allow durag customisation through colors/style/material.